Jefferson Davis Hospital: Operating years of Jefferson Davis Hospital (1924–1938)

 In the early 1920s, the Houston City Council began planning the construction of Jefferson Davis Hospital.
-Controversy erupted over the proposal that the hospital would disturb the graves of those resting in the former municipal cemetery.
+Controversy erupted over the proposal that the hospital would disturb the graves of those buried in the former municipal cemetery.
 When construction began in 1924, the basement of the building was placed above ground in the effort to dispel the public controversy and to leave the graves undisturbed.
 Although many graves were relocated, later discoveries revealed that there had been no widespread removal of remains.

-The hospital was named for Jefferson Davis, former president of the Confederacy, in honor of the Confederate soldiers who had been buried in the cemetery and as a means to console the families of the deceased.
+The hospital was named for Jefferson Davis, former president of the Confederacy, on account of the Confederate soldiers who had been buried in the cemetery and as a means to console the families of the deceased.

 Construction was completed in 1924 and the hospital opened its doors to patients in 1925 under the joint operation of the City of Houston and Harris County.
 However, use of the building as a municipal medical facility was short-lived, lasting only 13 years.
 By the late 1930s, the rapid metropolitan growth of the Houston area rendered the building inadequate to support the healthcare needs of indigent population.

-On January 1, 1938, the cities primary municipal medical services relocated to the area now known as the Texas Medical Center in what was to become Ben Taub General Hospital.
+On January 1, 1938, the city's primary municipal medical services relocated to the area now known as the Texas Medical Center in what was to become Ben Taub General Hospital.
 The hospital officially closed its doors in 1939.